run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ## Network Requirements

+__Internal networking:__ Kubernetes networking is an add-on rather than a core part of Kubernetes.
+Different add-ons have different network requirements.
+You should consult the documentation of the specific add-on on which ports to open.
+It is however important to note that unless special provisions are made, Kubernetes assumes __all__ cluster nodes can interconnect using __all__ ports.

-Run:AI user interface runs from the cloud.
+__Outbound network:__ Run:AI user interface runs from the cloud.
 All container nodes must be able to connect to the Run:AI cloud.
 Inbound connectivity (connecting from the cloud into nodes) is not required.
 If outbound connectivity is proxied/limited, the following exceptions should be applied:

 ### During Installation